Ingrowing Toenail Management £95

 An ingrowing toenail is where a part of the nail cuts into the flesh around the toe.
 These are impossible to treat at home, and can be made worse by attempting to cut away the corner of the nail.
 This not only causes bleeding but leaves a nasty spike digging into the flesh.
 Often it can cause pain and bleeding, and may even lead to infection if left untreated.

-If you think you have any signs of infection, you should urgently visit your Podiatrist or GP.
+If you think you have any signs of infection, you should urgently visit your GP.

 There's quite a few types of nail problems that we see aside from the classic ingrown toenail.
 One of the most common is the involuted or 'horseshoe' nail (which ironically we see often with amateur riding enthusiasts).
 Here, the nail grips the sides in a pincer, curving the edges together and causing quite a lot of pain.